naiyoma/docs-fern/fern/api/docs/specification/api-yml.md

 then Fern will assume that every error response has an extra property denoting the error name.

-If you use Fern to generate server-side boilerplate, then this option provides the most flexibility.
+If you use Fern to generate server-side code, then this option provides the most flexibility.
 Otherwise, you'll probably want to use the status code discrimination strategy.